MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/send-local-toast-desktop-cpp-wrl.md

 ### Packaged

-If your app is packaged (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)) or packaged with external location (see [Grant package identity to an unpackaged app](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)), or if you support both, then in your **Package.appxmanifest** add:
+If your app is packaged (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)) or packaged with external location (see [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)), or if you support both, then in your **Package.appxmanifest** add:

 1. Declaration for **xmlns:com**
 2. Declaration for **xmlns:desktop**